 It is particularly important for tenants to note that their security deposit may not be used as rent.
 As soon as the first payment is missed and more than 30 days overdue, a substantial amount of the security deposit is effectively wiped out.

 It is common practice within Macau for real estate agents to charge tenants the equivalent of between two and four weeks of rent to assist in the renewal process of their leases.
-This not only covers their time in negotiating with the landlord and handling the paperwork, but also covers the time and service that they provide during the lease period in assisting with any repairs or maintenance matters.
+This not only covers their time in negotiating with the landlord and handling the paperwork but also covers the time and service that they provide during the extended lease period in assisting with any repairs or maintenance matters.

-The landlord is responsible for arranging and paying for any repairs needed on equipment, furniture or fixtures that have broken, through no fault of the tenant.
+The landlord is responsible for arranging and paying for any repairs needed on equipment, furniture, or fixtures that have broken, through no fault of the tenant.

 If a landlord wishes to increase rent he needs to serve a 30 (calendar) days advance notice.
-If the tenant disagrees with the increase he must respond within 15 days of receiving the notice and provide legally supported reasons and facts as to why the raise is unacceptable.
+If the tenant disagrees with the increase they must respond within 15 days of receiving the notice and provide legally supported reasons and facts as to why the raise is unacceptable.

 Most landlords will pay some kind of “all risks” building insurance to cover loss or damage to the building by fire or some other major event.
 However, it is extremely rare that they insure the contents of their property.
 It is up to the tenant, who is the “guardian” of these contents during the term of the tenancy, to obtain “home contents” insurance to cover their own personal effects as well as furniture provided by the landlord.